ArnauCS03/dna-compressor/README.md

-# dna-compressor
+# DNA Compressor
 Project for the subject "Compressió de Dades i Imatges"  (Data and image compression) in FIB - UPC Barcelona.
-The objective was to compress some DNA files, aiming to achieve the best possible compression ratio.<br>
+The objective was to compress some DNA files, aiming to achieve the best possible compression ratio.
+Coded in Python.<br>

 The statement and the project are written in Spanish: <br><br>